-Fast-forward to my 20s, so as not to belabor the point.
-Life was work, food an afterthought; mealtime but a nuisance to hurdle as efficiently as possible.
+Fast-forward to my 20s.
+Life was work, food an afterthought, mealtime but a nuisance to hurdle as efficiently as possible.
 I was sprinting towards my Master’s in education and teaching full-time, studying and planning in my school office until 11 pm.
 Stouffer’s, sandwiches, the saccharine shake Ensure pulled me through.
-Come lunch, I was downing something mindlessly with one hand while writing with the other.
+At lunch, I downed something mindlessly with one hand while writing with the other.
 If only I’d realized my headstone wasn’t going to read Most Fastidious Composer of Individualized Education Plans.
 I managed to stay one productive individual.
 But vitality, strength, wholeness, joy characterized nothing of my life.
-I was swallowing stuff just to be able to exist.
+I was swallowing stuff just to exist.
 I wasn’t living.
 A nutritional X-Ray would’ve turned up an uncanny replica of Tim Burton’s Corpse Bride.

-Can’t quite say if my body was attempting a rational conversation with me or screaming insanity but a host of ills naturally hit.
-Pains, crippling insomnia, visible inflammation, severe weight loss, acne any medical publisher would have scrambled to capture in the Journal.
+In attempting a rational conversation with me, my body intervened with a host of ills.
+Pain, crippling insomnia, visible inflammation, severe weight loss, acne any medical publisher would have scrambled to capture and publish.
 You know when someone bears a glaring deformity and you try not to gawk but find yourself gaping?
 Well, I was such the show that the owner of the dry cleaner’s I was trying out one day didn’t even feign looking away.
 In flagrant disregard for basic etiquette, she gasped her greeting, “Have you been to the hospital?!”
 In hindsight, I find it remarkable I’d held out so long.
-Yes, my comrades in the dedicated consumption of glucose are still breathing.
+Yes, my comrades in the dedicated consumption of glucose are still up and running.
 But knowing what I finally do about differing constitutions and our predisposed weaknesses, I see that my body was one that could not afford a day-in, day-out diet of unpronounceables.

-The time I’d saved in feeding myself right, I ended up spending generously at the doctor’s.
+The time I’d saved in not eating right, I ended up spending generously at the doctor’s.
 I was put on the merry-go-round of -ologists who each tried hard to name the -itis while examining the body part parceled out under their specialty.
 Who, coming up short but well-meaning, then dispensed drugs that provided the illusion that I was better.
-No, no one I had trusted for curative expertise had connected the dots, thought the symptoms had anything to do with one another.
+No one I had trusted for curative expertise connected the dots, thought the symptoms had anything to do with one another.
 Years later I saw it didn’t matter what we called the malady.
 My body had given out.
-All systems were not go and each repository was simply closing shop.
+All systems were not go and each department was simply closing shop.

 Sometime after the troubles surfaced, I was having dinner with an old friend who diplomatically suggested that what I was eating was affecting me.
 I promptly dismissed the notion.
 She went on to share a bit about the world of complementary medicine and natural health care she recently had left Corporate America for.
 All quite strange (then), but the seed had been planted.